JetBrains/intellij-sdk-docs/topics/reference_guide/legacy_project_wizard.md

 See [`JavaModuleBuilder`](%gh-ic%/java/openapi/src/com/intellij/ide/util/projectWizard/JavaModuleBuilder.java) to understand better how to implement a module builder.

-If your module type is based on the Java module and meant to support Java as well, extending [`JavaModuleBuilder`](%gh-ic%/java/openapi/src/com/intellij/ide/util/projectWizard/JavaModuleBuilder.java) is enough.
+> If your module type is based on the Java module and meant to support Java as well, extending [`JavaModuleBuilder`](%gh-ic%/java/openapi/src/com/intellij/ide/util/projectWizard/JavaModuleBuilder.java) is enough.
-No extension point needs to be registered.
+> No extension point needs to be registered.
-Refer to the [SmallTalk module type](https://github.com/bulenkov/RedlineSmalltalk/blob/master/src/st/redline/smalltalk/module/RsModuleType.java) to see how [`JavaModuleBuilder`](%gh-ic%/java/openapi/src/com/intellij/ide/util/projectWizard/JavaModuleBuilder.java) can be derived.
+> Refer to the [`GroovyAwareModuleBuilder`](%gh-ic%/plugins/groovy/src/org/jetbrains/plugins/groovy/config/GroovyAwareModuleBuilder.java) to see how [`JavaModuleBuilder`](%gh-ic%/java/openapi/src/com/intellij/ide/util/projectWizard/JavaModuleBuilder.java) can be extended.

 > Starting with the 2022.1 release, IntelliJ-based IDEs use the refreshed project wizard, and some module builder base classes return `false` from `isAvailable()` when the new wizard is enabled.
 > If your module builder is not visible in 2022.1, make sure that your `ModuleBuilder.isAvailable()` returns `true`.